superfly/docs/laravel/the-basics/logging-stack-traces.html.md

 order: 3
 ---

 By default, we set the Logging output to use a `JsonFormatter`.
 This makes the log output a bit cleaner, but has the trade-off of not showing you a full stack trace.
+You just get the exception messages.

 If you need to get the full stack trace, update your `config/logging.php` file and adjust the `stderr` channel to include a `formatter_with` configuration: